Retozi/raml-doc/assets/general-information.md

 * Requests with method type _GET_ may contain parameters in the query string.

+* PUT Requests will always supply the full resource for the write operation

 ### Responses

 * Responses will deliver their payload JSON-encoded in the response body.
 The HTTP-Header _Content-Type_ is always set to _application/json_